anshigupta15/Workshop/README.md

           Now, silicon nitride is stripped out using hot phosphoric acid

-      3. Create N-Well and P-Well Formation:
+     3.Create N-Well and P-Well Formation:

                       A layer of photoresist is deposited.
                       Mask is placed above it and the setup is exposed to UV Light and area is washed away which is not exposed to UV Light.Next remove the mask and make P-Well